- Were you injured while working on a construction site?

 What Are the Common Causes of Construction Accidents?

 Construction accidents occur for many reasons.
 Failure to adhere to proper training, safety regulations, and poor policies can result in serious injury and harm.

 Some leading causes of construction accidents across the country include:

 - Negligent oversight

 - Falling over material or debris left in a hazardous location

 - Falling from a ladder or unsafe scaffolding

-- Being struck by falling debris, equipment, tools, or material
+- Being struck by falling objects, equipment, tools, or material

 - Electrocution from exposed wires

 - Being stuck by moving construction equipment or vehicles